 Biography

-I have a project funded by the NWO VIDI (800,000 euro), which goes by the title "Positively Shocking!
+I am now finishing a project funded by the NWO VIDI (800,000 euro), which goes by the title "Positively Shocking!
 The Redistributive Impact of Mass Mortality through Epidemic Diseases and Violent Conflict in Early Modern Northwest Europe".

 I am happy to hear from any prospective students (BA/MA/PhD) interested in the broad domain of environmental hazards, famines and diseases in the past, and their implications for social and economic development over the long term.